onesimus-systems/dandelion/README.md

 v4.2.1

 - Fixed bug where category filter wasn't using updated AJAX API
-- Fixed bug where time and date window for Cheesto wasn't loading

 Third-Party Libraries
 ---------------------

 Dandelion utilizes the following third-party libraries:

-[password-compat](https://github.com/ircmaxell/password_compat) - Provides PHP 5.3 compatibility with the new PHP 5.5 password functions.
-License can be found in ROOT/scripts/password_combat/LICENSE.md
+* [password-compat](https://github.com/ircmaxell/password_compat) - Provides PHP 5.3 compatibility with the new PHP 5.5 password functions.
+Released under the MIT license which can be found in ROOT/scripts/password_combat/LICENSE.md.
+* jQuery and jQuery UI - Released under the MIT license.
+See jquery.org/license for more details.

 Versioning
 ----------